Do I Have ADHD?

 What We Explore Together in Therapy

-• How motivation and procrastination show up for you
+• How motivation, focus, and procrastination show up

-You don’t need a diagnosis to start getting help.
+You don’t need a diagnosis to begin exploring what’s going on.

 ADHD Evaluation Options in Gainesville

-If you want formal testing, I can refer you to trusted providers in my building and in the Gainesville community.
+If you want formal testing, I can share local referral options in my building and the Gainesville community.

 Evaluations are typically done by: